bentoml/BentoML/docs/source/deployment/aws_ecs.rst

   * Install instruction: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_installation.html

+4. Python 3.6 or above with `scikit-learn` and `bentoml` installed

+  *  .. code-block:: bash

+        pip install bentoml scikit-learn

 AWS ECS deployment with BentoML
 -------------------------------------------------

-We will walk through from deploying BentoService with ECS, validate result with sample data and removing service and clean up AWS resources.
+This guide will walk through from deploying BentoService with ECS, validate result with sample data and removing service and clean up AWS resources.

-We will use the IrisClassifier BentoService from the getting started guide(https://docs.bentoml.org/en/latest/quickstart.html):
+Use the IrisClassifier BentoService from the getting started guide(https://docs.bentoml.org/en/latest/quickstart.html):

 .. code-block:: bash